 Many dog owners can recall a certain dreaded scenario.
 You’re sitting around your living room with a few guests when suddenly, your dog starts scooting their bottom brazenly across the floor in front of everyone.
 You may wonder, “Why is my dog scooting?”

-It may seem funny or strange for your dog to squirm on their butt across the carpet or yard.
 In reality, scooting is a dog’s way of trying to alleviate something wrong back there.
-That might mean an itch, irritation, pain, or problem.
-Many reasons could be responsible for your dog scooting, from the mildly uncomfortable to the medically concerning.
+That might mean an itch, irritation, pain, or other problem that ranges from the mildly uncomfortable to the medically concerning.
 Educating yourself on the causes of scooting problems will help lead to more direct resolutions.

 Clogged Anal Sacs

 Dogs have two small anal sacs on either side of their rear end that contain a foul, fishy-smelling liquid they release when they poop.
 The liquid may be a biomarker that helps leave a sort of “poop print” for other dogs to smell.

-Normally, your dog’s bowel movement triggers his anal sacs to empty.
+Normally, your dog’s bowel movement triggers their anal sacs to empty.
 But if they’re not working properly, the fluid can build up.
 The glands in the sacs have a tendency to get inflamed, solidifying the liquid and hindering its release.
-When the sacs are continuously full or not emptying properly, it can be painful and can even become infected.
+When the sacs are continuously full or not emptying properly, it can be painful and this area may even become infected.

-“If your dog’s glands look very enlarged or they’re having bloody discharge, it’s time to see your vet,” says Sara Ochoa, DVM.
+“If your dog’s glands look very enlarged or they’re having bloody discharge, it’s time to see your vet,” says Dr. Sara Ochoa, DVM.
 “If the anal glands are very full, we express them.
 When they are infected, dogs get a round of antibiotics and sometimes pain medication.”

 Skin Irritation From Grooming

 Dogs that get groomed frequently, such as Cocker Spaniels and Poodles, may experience clipper burns and irritations from sprays, perfumes, or grooming products that get under their tail and around their bottom.